Found a seal pup alone

 It's not unusual to see a seal pup by itself.
-Seal mums leave their pups very early on in life, when they are weaned at three to four weeks old.
+Seal mums leave their pups very early on in life, when they're weaned at three to four weeks old.
 Here's how to tell if a seal needs your help.

 If you find a seal pup that looks fit and healthy and shows no signs of distress, monitor it first from a safe distance for 24 hours.